C-hill10/Hackokstate2025/README.md

 Pete's Plate & Pace is a real-time dining dashboard designed specifically for Oklahoma State University students.
 It helps students make informed decisions about where to eat by providing:

-- **Live crowd level data** - See how busy each location is in real-time
+- **Live crowd level data** - See how busy each location is in real-time (updated via admin panel or automated sensors)
 - **Interactive campus map** - Visualize all dining locations on an OSU campus map
 - **AI-powered recommendations** - Get personalized suggestions based on time, location, and preferences
 - **Smart food search** - Find locations serving specific foods or filter by crowd level
 - **Menu information** - View official menus, live crowd-sourced updates, and detailed menu items
 - **Distance calculations** - See how far each location is from your current position
+- **Sensor integration** - RESTful API for Arduino/sensor devices to automatically update crowd levels

 ## ✨ Features